Ulva

 Mull Iona 01

-By Bus/Community Transport: a regular public bus service runs from Craignure to Tobermory via Salen is run by West Coast Motors and coincides with the Calmac ferry services on most days.
+A regular public bus service runs from Craignure to Tobermory via Salen is run by West Coast Motors, and coincides with the Calmac ferry services on most days.

 From Salen, there is an option to book the Ulva Ferry Community Transport run by Mull and Iona Community Trust, but please book well in advance, as this can be very busy during the high season.

-By car: driving from the ferry terminal at Craignure to Ulva Ferry takes around 45 minutes, with the nine mile drive from Salen onwards along a single tracked road that runs alongside the stunning scenery of Loch na Keal and the imposing bulk of Ben More.
+Driving from the ferry terminal at Craignure to Ulva Ferry takes around 45 minutes, with the nine-mile drive from Salen onwards along a single-track road that runs alongside the stunning scenery of Loch na Keal and the imposing bulk of Ben More.

 Explore more of Argyll & the Isles